 In the interview, Ball talks about his desire to eventually coach professionally in Europe.
-These days he coaches a lot at the youth level.
+At the time he coached a lot at the youth level.
 When asked what his coaching style would be like, Ball’s response was

 I would have great energy and passion like Hugh McCutchen, I would be the most prepared coach like Doug Beal.
 I would manage players well like Alekno and I would demand 100% every moment like my father, Arnie Ball.